 Two types of alpha thalassemia can cause health problems.
 The more severe type is known as hemoglobin Bart hydrops fetalis syndrome, which is also called Hb Bart syndrome or alpha thalassemia major.
 The milder form is called HbH disease.

 Hb Bart syndrome is characterized by hydrops fetalis, a condition in which excess fluid builds up in the body before birth.
 Additional signs and symptoms can include severe anemia, an enlarged liver and spleen (hepatosplenomegaly), heart defects, and abnormalities of the urinary system or genitalia.
-As a result of these serious health problems, most babies with this condition are stillborn or die soon after birth.
+Without treatment, most babies with this condition are stillborn or die soon after birth because of these serious health problems.
 Hb Bart syndrome can also cause serious complications for women during pregnancy, including dangerously high blood pressure with swelling (preeclampsia), premature delivery, and abnormal bleeding.

 HbH disease causes mild to moderate anemia, hepatosplenomegaly, and yellowing of the eyes and skin (jaundice).
-Some affected individuals also have bone changes such as overgrowth of the upper jaw and an unusually prominent forehead.
 The features of HbH disease usually appear in early childhood, and affected individuals typically live into adulthood.

 Alpha thalassemia is a fairly common blood disorder worldwide.
 Thousands of infants with Hb Bart syndrome and HbH disease are born each year, particularly in Southeast Asia.
 Alpha thalassemia also occurs frequently in people from Mediterranean countries, Africa, the Middle East, India, and Central Asia.

 Alpha thalassemia typically results from deletions involving the HBA1 and HBA2 genes.
-Both of these genes provide instructions for making a protein called alpha-globin, which is a component (subunit) of hemoglobin.
+Less commonly, changes to the DNA sequence in or near these genes cause alpha thalassemia.
+Such changes are often referred to as nondeletion variants.
+Both the HBA1 and HBA2 genes provide instructions for making a protein called alpha-globin, which is a component (subunit) of hemoglobin.

 The inheritance of alpha thalassemia is complex.
 Each person inherits two alpha-globin alleles from each parent.
 If both parents are missing at least one alpha-globin allele, their children are at risk of having Hb Bart syndrome, HbH disease, or alpha thalassemia trait.
 The precise risk depends on how many alleles are missing and which combination of the HBA1 and HBA2 genes is affected.